Abelian motives and Shimura varieties in nonzero characteristic: Conjecture A

 The conjecture says that it lies in $\mathbb{Q}{}\subset\mathbb{A}{}_{f} ^{p}\times\mathbb{Q}{}_{w}^{\mathrm{al}}$.

 \begin{plain} If $\gamma$ is algebraic, then $\gamma_{0}$ is algebraic, and so Conjecture A holds for $\gamma$.
-In particular, if the Hodge conjecture holds for $A$, for example, if $A$ has no exotic Hodge classes, then Conjecture A holds for $A$.
-This the case for many abelian varieties, for example, for products of elliptic curves. \end{plain}
+Thus, Conjecture A holds for $A$ if the Hodge conjecture holds for $A$, for example, if $A$ has no exotic Hodge classes. \end{plain}